mjua1467/logictest/README.md

 # logictest
-Please run be the followings
+Please run by following command.
+There are no command options for this script.

 ```
 php foobar.php